SEND Further Information and Frequently Asked Questions

 In addition to normal reporting arrangements there will be Parent Consultation Evenings in the Autumn and Spring terms where there will be opportunities for parent/carers to discuss their child’s progress with class teachers.
 The SENCo is always available on these evenings for further discussion and to support parents/carers with any concerns they may have.

 As well as this, teachers are always willing to meet parents/carers at other times throughout the year.
-If your child has a PSP you will be provided with a copy of it and are welcome to contribute to the setting of the outcomes on this document, if you would like to.
+If your child has a SEN Support Plan you will be provided with a copy of it and are welcome to contribute to the setting of the outcomes on this document, if you would like to.

 Children with an existing Educational Health Care Plan (EHCP) will also have a formal Annual Review, wherein all parties working with the child (including parents/carers) will be invited to attend to discuss the child’s progress and on-going needs.